lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 3. @ParagonTweaks (180K app downloads)
 ```
 Hey Paragon!
-With 180K+ downloads, showing migration transparency could be huge.
+With 180K+ downloads, professional migration analytics matter.

 We built migrate-chart.fun—working with ZERA and PAYAI.
-Are you raising capital or partnering post-migration?
+Shows investors and partners complete price action across migrations.

-Happy to show you what we built.
+Happy to show you if helpful.
 ```

 ### 4. @rainmakerdotfun (highest engagement)
 ```
 Hey Rainmaker!
 Congrats on the upcoming Dec 9 migration.

-We built migrate-chart.fun—working with ZERA and PAYAI. @notorious_d_e_v mentioned it could help @MigrateFun projects.
+We built migrate-chart.fun so holders can see complete price action.
+Working with ZERA and PAYAI—@notorious_d_e_v mentioned it could help @MigrateFun projects.

-Happy to show you the dashboard if interested.
+Happy to show you if interested.
 ```

 ### 5. @AgentNyla (AI agent, VC potential)
 ```
 Saw you're migrating Dec 9!
-We built migrate-chart.fun—currently working with ZERA and PAYAI.
+We built migrate-chart.fun—working with ZERA and PAYAI currently.

-@notorious_d_e_v suggested it for @MigrateFun migrations.
-Would love to show you if helpful.
+@notorious_d_e_v said it could help @MigrateFun projects.
+Shows full price action for holders and investors.
 ```

 ### 6. @Akasha_Rising (27-day window)
 ```
 Hey Akasha!
-27-day migration window is smart but needs sustained visibility.
+27-day migration window with 50% late fee shows you care about participation.

 We built migrate-chart.fun—working with ZERA and PAYAI.
-With your 50% late fee, keeping participation high matters.
+Shows holders complete price action to help with decision-making.

-Want to see what we built?
+Want to see it?
 ```

 ### 7. @realisworlds (gaming project)
 ```
 Hey Realis!
 Congrats on the Dec 9 migration.

-We built migrate-chart.fun—ZERA and PAYAI use it for post-migration analytics.
-Gaming communities love transparency metrics.
+We built migrate-chart.fun—working with ZERA and PAYAI.
+Shows complete price action for holders and potential partners.

-Might be useful for you.
+Might be useful for your gaming community.
 ```

 ---